 By Latitude · April 9, 2026

 TL;DR: Arize AI is an ML monitoring platform extended to LLM observability, with strong embedding analysis, automated cluster-based failure discovery (Signals), and enterprise focus.
-Latitude is purpose-built for AI application reliability — issue lifecycle tracking, GEPA auto-generated evals from production annotations, and MCC eval quality measurement.
-Choose Arize for ML-centric monitoring workflows and embedding analysis; choose Latitude for systematic failure mode management and evals that grow automatically from production data.
+Latitude is open-source and purpose-built for AI agent reliability, and it closes the loop: its MCP server connects your coding agent (Claude Code, Cursor, and similar) so a detected failure can move from issue → fix → opened PR, on top of semantic Behaviours, issue lifecycle tracking, and auto-generated evals from production annotations.
+Choose Arize for ML-centric monitoring workflows and embedding analysis; choose Latitude for systematic failure mode management and failures that turn into shipped fixes with the loop automated.

 At a Glance